 - Maternity/Adoption leave can only be taken in one block but SPL can give further blocks of leave (between the baby’s birth/placement and first birthday).

-- Once the mother/primary adopter has curtailed their maternity/adoption leave/pay, this can only be reinstated in limited circumstances.
+- Once the birth parent of the child/primary adopter has curtailed their maternity/adoption leave/pay, this can only be reinstated in limited circumstances.

-- Statutory Maternity Pay (SMP)/Statutory Adoption Pay (SAP) is paid at the higher rate of 90% of the mother’s/primary adopter’s average earnings for the first six weeks.
+- Statutory Maternity Pay (SMP)/Statutory Adoption Pay (SAP) is paid at the higher rate of 90% of the birth parent of the child/primary adopter’s average earnings for the first six weeks.
 After the first six weeks SMP/SAP is paid at the statutory rate.
 ShPP is only paid at the statutory rate.

-- Mothers are protected from discrimination on the grounds of pregnancy and maternity leave.
+- The birth parent of the child is protected from discrimination on the grounds of pregnancy and maternity leave.
 This protected period ends at the end of maternity leave.